 In today’s world, finding time to make payments or transfer funds may be challenging.
-With management of people and processes, monitoring transactions, bank records reconciliation, creating and managing reports, calculating and monitoring benchmarks, and coordinating compliance, a Controller and his AP department are stretched thin to make everything happen.
+With management of people and processes, monitoring transactions, bank records reconciliation, creating and managing reports, calculating and monitoring benchmarks, and coordinating compliance, a Controller and his or her AP department are stretched thin to make everything happen.
 Time is further reduced when there are multiple operating entities or subsidiary companies within an organization.

 Yet, paper transactions still dominate all other payments in business.
 In fact, many companies prefer having a paper trail and feel more at ease than performing electronic transactions.
 “Checks continue to serve a function because no payment system is perfect for every scenario,” says David Walker, president and Chief Executive Officer of the Electronic Check Clearing House Organization (ECCHO).
 “Checks are different, in that any one of us who has a checking account can initiate those payments to anybody else.”
 Although paper checks must still be relied on for some same-day transactions, like an unexpected C.O.D. package delivery, the dwindling of paper check transactions is upon us.

 To help reduce the time and effort of issuing, yet enhancing the security of payments, we are now in the age of payment automation that can extend beyond the Fortune 500 or 1000.
 Today, the use of automated payments (ePayments) is on a trajectory toward skyrocketing as more and more mid-sized and smaller businesses want to take advantage of benefits.
 For instance, one benefit payment automation offers is virtually stress-free workflows that conveniently enable businesses to put bill payments on autopilot.
 Furthermore, companies functioning in a business-to-business arena may go beyond the boundaries of paper trails by supplying convenience, efficiency, and timeliness to the vendors and partners they pay via electronic transactions.